Mërgim Berisha: 2020–21 season

 On 13 September 2020, Berisha commenced his season with the club by winning in the opening match of the season against Wolfsberger AC after being named in the starting line-up.

 On 3 November, Berisha scored his first UEFA Champions League goal in a 2–6 defeat against German side Bayern Munich in the 2020–21 season, he also scored in the away tie in Munich as Salzburg lost 3–1.
 On 1 December, Berisha scored two goals against Russian side Lokomotiv Moscow, which allowed Red Bull Salzburg to win the match in Moscow 3–1, to secure third place in the group and reach the 2020–21 UEFA Europa League knockout phase.

 On 1 May 2021, Berisha scored Salzburg's opening goal in a 3–0 win against his former club LASK in the final of the Austrian Cup, securing the club's third straight domestic cup title.

 Fenerbahçe

 On 2 September 2021, Berisha signed a four-year contract with Süper Lig club Fenerbahçe and received squad number 11.

 Loan at FC Augsburg

 On 31 August 2022, Berisha joined FC Augsburg on loan with an option to buy.

 FC Augsburg

 On 2 July 2023, Fenerbahçe announced that FC Augsburg had triggered the buy-option and acquired Berisha permanently, for a fee reported to be around €4 million.

 TSG Hoffenheim

 On 30 August 2023, Bundesliga club TSG Hoffenheim announced the signing of Berisha on a four-year contract, for a reported fee of €14 million.

 Return to FC Augsburg

 On 28 January 2025, Berisha returned to FC Augsburg on loan.

+Kaiserslautern

+On 2 February 2026, Berisha signed with 1.
+FC Kaiserslautern in 2.
+Bundesliga.